prpole/dissertation/throughput/main.md

 hours "programming," all of which can be summed up by the phrase "gave them [the robots] instructions."
 Meanwhile, the robots were "grinding" out their efforts "to clear paths," "bore straight into the cliff," and thereby "tunnel" their way to Nadia's intended result.
-The division of labor is clear: Nadia does the thinking, the robots do the work.
+Nadia does the thinking, the robots do the work.

 No surprises here.
 But it's important to note that the robots are more intelligent than mere tools, fundamentally changing the nature of the human